DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 Interviews are grouped by date to make it easier to scan them.
 Only the most crucial information is shown for the same reason.

-Users can click an interview for more information such as the candidate's interview preferences and additional details added by the provider.
+Users can click an interview for more information such as the candidate’s interview preferences and additional details added by the provider.

 The organisation shown under the course is the one which is running the interview.